twbs/bootstrap/docs/4.0/getting-started/accessibility.md

 ### Visually hidden content

-Content which should be visually hidden, but remains accessible to assistive technologies such as screen readers, can be styled using the `.sr-only` class.
+Content which should be visually hidden, but remain accessible to assistive technologies such as screen readers, can be styled using the `.sr-only` class.
 This can be useful in situations where additional visual information or cues (such as meaning denoted through the use of color) need to also be conveyed to non-visual users.

 {% highlight html %}
 <p class="text-danger">